fferreira2022/projet7/README.md

 The requirements.txt file contains all packages / dependencies used in the virtual environment.

-The Ferreira_Frederic_2_notebook_modelisation is a notebook where the exploratory data analysis, feature engineering and training of models were performed.

 The Ferreira_Frederic_5_test_API_032025.py file was created to test the API by sending remote HTTP requests using a Streamlit UI

 Finally, the tests folder contains the test_functions.py file where some tests were performed using pytest.